DSPsleeporg/ecc/docs/preparation.md

 # Data preparation
 To efficiently process large 3D images (> 10GB), ecc is designed to work with [HDF5](https://www.hdfgroup.org/solutions/hdf5/).
 In particular, ecc (and ilastik as well) utilizes the HDF5's feature called [chuncked storage](https://support.hdfgroup.org/HDF5/doc/Advanced/Chunking/index.html), which helps to increase the speed to read/write a subvolume of the large 3D array.

-To run this conversion, you can either write your own code, or use a simple python functions offered by ecc.
+To do this image format conversion, you can either write your own code, or use a simple python functions offered by ecc.
 A bunch of utility functions are defined in `ecc.image_utils` module.
 The chunk size should usually be about (100,100,100) or similar size.

 ## Example python script
 <https://github.com/DSPsleeporg/ecc/blob/master/examples/convert_to_hdf5.py>